edrees078/Edrees-Fake-Chat-App/README.md

 - Background uses a blurred image (`logo.jpg`) with a soft gradient.
 - Chat window has a **fade-in up** animation on load.
 - Messages pop in with a **bounce** animation.
-- Bot typing bubble shows three animated dots and “Idris is typing…” label.
+- Bot typing bubble shows three animated dots and “Edrees is typing…” label.

 ---